iamtommetcalfe/encom-smart-home/README.md

 - **Multiple Widgets**:
   - **Weather Widget**: Shows current weather and forecast for your location
   - **Bin Collection Widget**: Tracks and reminds you of upcoming bin collection dates
-  - **Plant Watering Widget**: Helps you keep track of when to water your plants
+  - **Plant Watering Widget**: Provides watering recommendations based on current and forecasted weather conditions

 ## Technology Stack